RizeFury/lucemon-desktop/README.md

 ---

 1. Download the latest `.exe` installer from the releases page
-2. Run the installer as Administrator
+2. Run the installer
-3. Follow the installation wizard
-4. Launch Lucemon Desktop from your Start Menu or Desktop
+3. Launch Lucemon Desktop from your Start Menu or Desktop

 ### Getting Updates